Guide to Calculating the SaaS Magic Number

 Magic Number Less than 0.5

 A magic number this low typically indicates that something is wrong with your business model.
-Your total SaaS cost of service might be too high.
+Your total SaaS cost-to-serve might be too high.
 Your SaaS product might not resonate with target customers.
 Maybe your churn rate is unusually high because of a lack of product maturity, causing a dip in ARR.
 Or, maybe you’re investing so much in acquiring new customers without a SaaS pricing strategy that’s able to make up for the spend.
 When you have a magic number less than 0.5, you likely have to continue working on your product-market fit.

 Magic Number Less than 0.75